Qovery/qovery-client-ws-go/docs/PodStatusDto.md

 ### NewPodStatusDto

-`func NewPodStatusDto(containers []ContainerStatusDto, name string, restartCount int32, serviceVersion string, state ServiceStateDto, stateMessage string, stateReason string, ) *PodStatusDto`
+`func NewPodStatusDto(containers []ContainerStatusDto, name string, restartCount int32, serviceVersion string, startedAt int64, state ServiceStateDto, stateMessage string, stateReason string, ) *PodStatusDto`

 NewPodStatusDto instantiates a new PodStatusDto object This constructor will assign default values to properties that have it defined,